cdown/chrisdown.name/source/_posts/2014-01-06-trim-on-corsair-force-cssd-f120gb2.md

 I experienced a few problems with TRIM on this drive:

-- ext4's "discard" option is (very) slow on file deletes on this drive;
+- ext4's "discard" option is (very) slow on inode deletes on this drive;
 - Using `fstrim` results in "FITRIM ioctl failed: Input/output error", and a warning in the kernel message buffer that DATA SET MANAGEMENT failed (this [seems to be known about][cforum], although the answers from support are not